ycarowr/UnityDesignPatterns/Assets/Creational/Prototype/Readme.md

   "attacks": ["short bow"]
 }
 ```

-"This makes the "prototype" a piece of metadata instead of data.
+"It makes the "prototype" a piece of metadata instead of data.
 Goblins have warty green skin and yellow teeth.
 They don’t have prototypes.
 Prototypes are a property of the data object representing the goblin, and not the goblin itself."

 References:
 1. Youtube [Derek Banas](https://www.youtube.com/watch?v=AFbZhRL0Uz8&list=PLF206E906175C7E07&index=10&t=0s)